Andre Carter II

-Andre Carter II (born June 2, 2000) is an American outside linebacker for the Army Black Knights.
+Andre Carter II (born June 2, 2000) is an American professional football defensive end for the Miami Dolphins of the National Football League (NFL).
+He played college football for the Army Black Knights.

-Early life and high school career
+Early life

 Carter initially grew up in California before his family moved to Missouri City, Texas.
 After high school, he completed a postgraduate year at Cheshire Academy in Cheshire, Connecticut.

 College career

 Carter did not play in any of Army's games as a freshman.
 He played in ten games as a sophomore and had 14 tackles with one sack, one forced fumble, and one interception.
 As a junior, Carter finished second in the nation with 15.5 sacks and had 44 total tackles, 18.5 tackles for loss, and four forced fumbles.

+Professional career

+Minnesota Vikings

+Carter II signed with the Minnesota Vikings as an undrafted free agent on April 29, 2023.
+On August 29, 2023, the Vikings announced that he had made the initial 53-man roster.

+Carter was waived by the Vikings on August 27, 2024, and re-signed to the practice squad.

+Las Vegas Raiders

+On December 18, 2024, Carter was signed by the Las Vegas Raiders off of the Vikings' practice squad.

+On August 25, 2025, Carter was waived by the Raiders.

+Detroit Lions

+On August 28, 2025, Carter was signed to the Detroit Lions' practice squad.

+Miami Dolphins

+On November 5, 2025, Carter was signed by the Miami Dolphins off of the Lions' practice squad.